Gauge-invariant nonperturbative Wilson action in quantum electrodynamics: Abstract

 \section{Abstract}

-By employing the gradient flow exact renormalization group (GFERG), we study the renormalization group (RG) flow of a manifestly gauge or BRST invariant non-perturbative ansatz of the 1PI Wilson action in quantum electrodynamics.
+By employing the gradient flow exact renormalization group (GFERG), we study the renormalization group (RG) flow of a manifestly gauge- or Becchi--Rouet--Stora--Tyutin (BRST)-invariant nonperturbative ansatz of the one-particle irreducible (1PI) Wilson action in quantum electrodynamics.
 The gauge invariance of the Wilson action is \emph{exactly\/} preserved under the RG flow.
-We explicitly solve the GFERG equation in the leading and partially next-to-leading orders of the large $N_f$ approximation, where $N_f$ is the number of flavors.
-We obtain gauge invariant critical exponents and the gauge invariant 1PI Wilson action at an infrared (IR) fixed point for~$D<4$, where $D$ is the spacetime dimension.
+We explicitly solve the GFERG equation in the leading and partially next-to-leading orders of the large-$N_f$ approximation, where $N_f$ is the number of flavors.
+We obtain gauge-invariant critical exponents and the gauge-invariant 1PI Wilson action at an infrared (IR) fixed point for~$D<4$, where $D$ is the spacetime dimension.

 \subjectindex{B05,B31,B32}